 Also, besides the possibility of the former homeowners redeeming the property, a few other issues to consider when buying a home at a foreclosure sale include:

 If you plan on buying a foreclosed home, or have already purchased one, consider talking to a foreclosure lawyer to find out if the sale will be subject to a post-sale redemption period.
 A lawyer can also advise you about your rights and responsibilities during any redemption period.

-To learn the pros and cons of buying a foreclosed property, consider talking to a real estate attorney.
+Consider talking to a real estate attorney to learn the pros and cons of buying a foreclosed property.